Overview

 Audience

-Throughout the development of the framework, the intention was to make the report and associated protocols/field worksheets accessible to a wide range of potential user groups.
-The primary audience are private, non-governmental organizations, and public sector shoreline managers in New York State.
-Shoreline managers include anyone involved in the implementation or management of NYS shorelines.
+Throughout the development of the framework, the intention was to make the report and associated protocols andfield worksheets/applications accessible to a wide range of potential user groups.
+The primary audiences are private, non-governmental organizations, and public sector shoreline managers in New York State.
+Shoreline managers include anyone who is involved in the implementation or management of NYS shorelines and who has access to sites for monitoring and a need for the resulting data.

 Collaboration